Last updated: November 11, 2024

 • Students on Financial Aid, or other third-party payers, are at an academic disadvantage to their fellow students who can pay for their materials out of pocket, as their scholarships are only accepted at the bookstore.
 This includes student veterans, student athletes, and student financial aid recipients.

-• Student athletes who are travelling during their season do not have access to the materials if they are added late, as they get them through the bookstore.
+• Student athletes who are traveling do not have access to the materials if they are added late, as they get them through the bookstore.

-• Students with DSP Accommodations are unable to request their alternate format textbooks from DSP in advance if they are unable to find the information at the bookstore.
+• Students with SDS Accommodations are unable to request their alternate format textbooks in advance if they are unable to find the information at the bookstore.

 • Providing your textbook information in advance helps enhance the access and runway for all.